-- b.
-Prefiled testimony will also state what approvals for Energy Efficiency and Conservation Procurement the distribution company requesting from the PUC. - C. PUC Orders - xii.
-The PUC will approve annual goals and rates for Energy Efficiency and Conservation Procurement programs and portfolios that meet the Standards herein. - xii.
+(5) Cost of Additional Supply compared to measures, programs, and portfolios b.
+Prefiled testimony will also state what approvals for Energy Efficiency and Conservation Procurement the distribution company requesting from the PUC.

+C. PUC Orders

+- xii.
+The PUC will approve annual targets and rates for Energy Efficiency and Conservation Procurement programs and portfolios that meet the Standards herein. - xiii.
 The PUC may deny approval of measures that do not meet the standards herein and that are not critically linked to the cost-effectiveness of other investments that are otherwise consistent with the standards herein. - xiv.
-The PUC will order adoption of any other proposals supported by the Plan and consistent with Least-Cost Procurement, and all applicable statutes, rules, and policies. - D. Timing - xv.
+The PUC will order adoption of any other proposals supported by the Plan and consistent with Least-Cost Procurement, and all applicable statutes, rules, and policies.

+D. Timing

+xv.
 PLACEHOLDER FOR FILING DEADLINE